elsonly/trade_view/README.md

-# Trade View
+# TradeView

-Trade View is an analytics & monitoring solution for every database.
+TradeView is a stock analysis & monitoring solution.

 ## Set up Grafana and InfluxDB